caprover/caprover-website/docs/troubleshooting.md

 ## Successful Deploy but 502 bad gateway error!
 This applies to you if:
 - You have been able to setup your server and access it via `captain.rootdomain.example.com`.
-- You have been able to deploy one of the samples apps (see [here](https://github.com/githubsaturn/captainduckduck/tree/master/captain-sample-apps)) successfully and it worked.
+- You have been able to deploy one of the samples apps (see [here](https://github.com/caprover/caprover/tree/master/captain-sample-apps)) successfully and it worked.
 - You tried to deploy your own application and it deployed successfully, but when you try to access it via `yourappname.root.example.com` you get a 502 error.

 If all above points are correct, this is how to troubleshoot:
 - SSH to your server and view your application logs.
 Make sure it hasn't crashed and it's running.
 To view logs, please see the section at the end of this page "[How to view my application's log](#how-to-view-my-applications-log)"
 - If you application logs show that your application is running, the most common case is that your application is binding to a custom port, not port 80.
-See here for [the fix](https://github.com/githubsaturn/captainduckduck/issues/130) .
+For example, CouchDB runs at port 5984.
+In this case, go to app's settings on CapRover, go to HTTP Settings, then select 5984 as the "Container Port".

-## Want to customize a captain dashboard URL (or any other constants)
+## Customize Config Settings
-You can customize any constant defined in [CaptainConstants](https://github.com/githubsaturn/captainduckduck/blob/master/app-backend/src/utils/CaptainConstants.js) by adding a JSON file to `/captain/constants.conf`.
-For example, to change `defaultMaxLogSize`, the content of `/captain/constants.conf` will be:
+You can customize any constant defined in [CaptainConstants](https://github.com/caprover/caprover/blob/master/src/utils/CaptainConstants.ts) by adding a JSON file to `/captain/data/config-override.json`.
+For example, to change `defaultMaxLogSize`, the content of `/captain/data/config-override.json` will be:
 ```
 {
  "defaultMaxLogSize":"128m"